 Yiyun Li's Haunting and Courageous 'The Deaths and Lives of Two Sons'

 And if that loss alone wasn't unbearable enough, seeing it ripple through everyone who loved him turned the pain into something almost cosmic.
 I watched my younger sister hollowed by the loss of her younger brother; his wife, widowed at just thirty, left to piece together a future from the ruins; a long line of aunts, uncles, and cousins once lit by his presence, now dimmed; and a brotherhood of lifelong friends, forever punctured by the absence of the one they couldn't imagine life without.
+But nothing, and I do mean nothing, was, or remains, more shattering than bearing close witness to my parents' loss of their youngest child.

 When a child dies, you bury the child in your heart.